overcrash66/Test_Falcon_7b_Model/readme.md

 ``All chat history will be saved in data.txt file``

-## My own review having tested Falcon 7b modal:
+## My own review having tested Falcon 7b model:

 -1. it feels heavy.
+(13.4gb full size)

--2. slow
+-2. slow to return answers

 -3.
 There are some limitations as it cannot answer questions related to basic math.

--4. is not 100% accurate.
+-4. is not 100% accurate. (do not return the right answer all times, or return wrong informations)